tejas-54/Visual-Search-Engine-Using-VLM/README.md

 ```
 python finetune_vlm.py
 ```
-**Note:** Change the required paths in this file.
+**Note:** Change the required paths in this file
 **Note:** No need to run this you can find the fine tuned model here - https://github.com/tejas-54/Visual-Search-Engine-Using-VLM/blob/main/finetuned-CLIP-model

 **4. Run the udate path file**
 Update the paths of the images file in the fine tuned model: